-The Alienware 15 is a high performance machine, impressively packed into a sleek enclosure of mate black plastic with a silver textured lid.
+The Alienware 15 is a high-performance machine, impressively packed into a sleek enclosure of matte black plastic with a silver textured lid.
 There are a few cuts, edges and slopes on the lid and under the laptop that give it that edge stylish look that you’d expect to see in a gaming laptop so overall, the Alienware 15 is very good to look at.

 Towards the sides, there are three USB 3.0 ports, audio ports, an HDMI port and an Ethernet port, which is an absolute necessity in gaming laptops.
 There’s a ventilation shaft on either side and there’s a set of ventilation fans on the underside as well, which really help keep things cool when running on high power.

 Under the lid, there’s a lot of RGB lighting all over; the keyboard, the Alienware logo and even the trackpad all light up according to whatever color you assign them, this really adds to the aesthetic value of the Alienware 15 gaming laptop.
 The 15’’ touch screen is another thing that we really appreciate about this laptop, it may be a little too glossy for some of us but it’s really nice to have a 4K screen with touch input.